AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 # Create a connection

 In order to report on Platform datasets, you first have to establish a connection between Workspace and datasets in Platform.
-A connection lets you integrate datasets from your platform into Analysis Workspace.
+A connection lets you integrate datasets from your platform into Workspace.

 >[!IMPORTANT] You can combine multiple Platform datasets into a single connection.